|

 DX4WIN The

-amateur radio regulation asks us to keep a log of all your QSOs
+amateur radio regulation asks to licensed hams to keep a logbook of

-It is an electronic logging program dedicated to the serious amateur
+an electronic logging program dedicated to radio amateurs

 about the station worked, including flags for awards, QSL

-world map displayed in cartesian, equi-distant or spherical
+addition, several windows can be opened : a world map can be displayed in cartesian, equi-distant or spherical

 projection, your logbook, the list of US states worked, US county or